keeltrace/qlcplus-wiki/Linux-build-Qt5.md

 ### Debian/Ubuntu Package Creation

-Go to the main QLC+ directory.
-On some distributions, Qt5 is not the default Qt package.
+Go to the main QLC+ directory and issue the following command:
-If you want to use a specific version of Qt5, override your system PATH variable in this way:

-`export PATH=/path/to/Qt5/binaries:$PATH`

-Once done, issue the following command:

 `./create-deb.sh`